lucoalove/TextgameSyntax/README.md

 - `THATDOES` Code that runs if the choice is selected.
   - If provided a boolean expression, the choice will only be selectable if it evaluates to true, otherwise, the choice will be grayed out.

+## Imperative code

-`<do></do>` contains imperative code inline with HTML, such as for embedding scene content dynamically (ie. displaying variables or displaying different content within a scene depending on the value of an expression).
+The stuff inside `THATDOES` and also boolean expressions.
+Also in `<do></do>` which contains imperative code inline with HTML, such as for embedding scene content dynamically (ie. displaying variables or displaying different content within a scene depending on the value of an expression).

+can manipulate scenes, modify variables, evaluate conditions, etc.

+### Built-in functions

+`load_scene(scene_name)` / Changes the scene that is displayed to the given scene.

+`reload_scene()` / Reloads the current scene.
+Has the same effect as calling `load_scene` with the current scene as the parameter.

+`echo(html)` / Inserts the parameter (a string representing HTML) into the document.

+## Example

-As an example, here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized):
+Here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized):
 ```
 <choice>
   PROMPT: